What To Look For When Vetting Influencers

 Today, it is way too easy to spend money and buy those followers, likes, and comments and create an illusion of being a high-quality influencer.
 You can’t just look at the numbers – you must look deeper.
 What is the quality of the influencer’s profile?

-Vetting influencer is not easy, but it’s worth the effort.
-When you find an influencer who is authentic and knows how to use his or her profile for promotions, then you’ve struck a gold mine.
-Do yourself a favor and keep these 5 metrics in mind next time you decide to vet an influencer profile.
+Vetting influencers is not easy, but it’s worth the effort.
+When you find an influencer who is authentic and knows how to use his or her social media platform for promotions, then you’ve struck a gold mine.
+Do yourself a favor and keep these 5 metrics in mind next time you decide to vet an influencer marketer.